Frequently Asked Questions

 What are the components of the AgingResearchBiobank?

-The AgingResearchBiobank includes two separate contract-funded components that work together to store data and biospecimens from relevant NIA-funded studies.
+The AgingResearchBiobank includes two separate contract-funded components that work together to store data (including images) and biospecimens from relevant NIA-funded studies.

 Submitting Resources from NIA Grants

-Only relevant NIA-funded studies designated by NIA will be eligible to request biospecimens or data to the AgingResearchBiobank.
-NIH policy is that the unique resources developed through NIH funding are to be shared with the research community, to the extent that sharing of clinical data and materials is practical.
-Therefore, all current and complete multi-site NIA-funded studies should have a plan or should develop a plan for sharing data and biospecimens that complies with current NIH and NIA policies (https://sharing.nih.gov/data-management-and-sharing-policy/about-data-management-and-sharing-policies/data-management-and-sharing-policy-overview#after).
+Only relevant NIA-funded studies designated by NIA will be eligible to submit biospecimens and/or data collections (including images) to be hosted by the AgingResearchBiobank.
+NIH policy is that the unique resources developed through NIH funding are to be shared with the research community, to the extent that sharing of clinical data (including images) and materials is practical.
+Therefore, all current and complete multi-site NIA-funded studies should have a plan or should develop a plan for sharing data (including images) and biospecimens that complies with current NIH and NIA policies (https://sharing.nih.gov/data-management-and-sharing-policy/about-data-management-and-sharing-policies/data-management-and-sharing-policy-overview#after).
 Wherever appropriate, the AgingResearchBiobank should be used to facilitate sharing.
-There is no cost to investigators to store biospecimens or data in the AgingResearchBiobank.

 What data should be sent to the Data Repository?

-In general, the repository should receive all of the data being collected or created by the Study Data Coordinating Center, provided that the subject has consented to having his/her data included in the repository.
-However, no personal identifiers should be sent to the repository, and data may need to be transformed in some way to ensure that no personal identifiers are deposited.
+In general, the repository should receive all of the data (including images) being collected or created by the Study Data Coordinating Center, provided that the subject has consented to having his/her data included in the repository.
+However, no personal identifiers should be sent to the repository, and data (including images) may need to be transformed in some way to ensure that no personal identifiers are deposited.

-A linkage file is a list that associates biological biospecimens with the relevant clinical data by matching the IDs that were used for the biospecimens to those that were used for the clinical records for all of the study subjects.
-The linkage file should be provided by the Study Data Coordinating Center at the time the clinical data are delivered to the AgingResearchBiobank for completed studies.
+A linkage file is a list that associates biological biospecimens (or images) with the relevant clinical data by matching the IDs that were used for the biospecimens (or images) to the deidentified subject IDs that were used for the clinical records for all of the study subjects.
+The linkage file should be provided by the Study Data Coordinating Center at the time the clinical data (including images) are delivered to the AgingResearchBiobank for completed studies.

 What interaction will the Study Data Coordinating Center have with the AgingResearchBiobank before data are sent?

-The AgingResearchBiobank will work with the Study Data Coordinating Center to prepare the data package for archiving.
+The AgingResearchBiobank will work with the Study Data Coordinating Center to help prepare the data package for archiving.
 AgingResearchBiobank personnel will consult with the Study Data Coordinating Center to develop appropriate documentation that is comprehensive enough to allow investigators not familiar with the data to use them.
-In addition, they will familiarize themselves with the database and its architecture in preparation for archiving.
+In addition, they will familiarize themselves with the database and its architecture in preparation for archiving and distribution.

 Should protected health information be sent to the AgingResearchBiobank?